Trump holds Q&A, discussing jobs, Russia, Israel

 He told reporters that Israel is being treated “very, very unfairly,” maintaining that countries that are “horrible places” never get reprimanded.
 He refused to directly answer a question about whether Israel should stop building settlements, saying he is “very, very strong on Israel.”

-He dodged a direct response when asked about accusations that Russia hacked the U.S. election, saying computers have “complicated lives very greatly.”
+He also dodged a direct response when asked about accusations that Russia hacked the U.S. election, saying computers have “complicated lives very greatly.”

 “We don’t have the kind of security we need,” Trump said, adding, “Nobody knows what’s going on.”
 He said he believes “we have to get on with our lives.”